Chart Color Schemes

 Mapleton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mapleton's cultural diversity was found to be below average, with 76.2% of its population born in Australia, 87.4% being citizens, and 95.5% speaking English only at home.
-Christianity is the predominant religion in Mapleton, comprising 51.1% of the population.
-The most notable overrepresentation was seen in Judaism, which makes up 0.3% of Mapleton's population compared to 0.1% across the rest of Queensland.
+Mapleton had a cultural diversity level below average, with 76.2% of its population born in Australia, 87.4% being citizens, and 95.5% speaking English only at home.
+Christianity was the predominant religion, comprising 51.1% of Mapleton's population.
+Notably, Judaism was overrepresented at 0.3%, compared to 0.1% across the rest of Queensland.

 Frequently Asked Questions - Diversity